FullstackJack/rn-notifications-sample-app/README.md

 10. UI States - All screens should have the complete set of UI states (empty state, partial state/loading state, perfect state, error state)
 11. Deep linking - Push notifiations should be deep linkable into various screens to take the user directly to content such as a message or a friend request.
 12. More tests - Test coverage is not as high as I like and I have not covered all branches well enough, this is primarily due to time.
+13. Automated releases, versioning and changelog with Conventional Commits.